prog-autom/hidden-demo/README.md

 ## Citing

-If you find results useful, please cire the paper as following
+If you find results useful, please cite the paper and the reproducibility tool as following

 ```bibtex
 @inproceedings{Khritankov2021Hidden,